msank00/msank00.github.io/_posts/2019-07-06-blog_102_ML_Concepts_Part_3.md

 + Quadratic (referring to construction of the gram (kernel) matrix), cubic (referring to the matrix inversion)

 ## Describe ways to overcome scaling issues.
-  + nystrom methods/low-rank kernel matrix approximations, random features, local by query/near neighbors
+  + `nystrom methods`/`low-rank kernel matrix approximations`, random features, local by query/near neighbors

 ----